jeffdoolittle/jeffdoolittle.github.com/src/content/blog/2020-11-04-software-leadership-distilled.md

 > You cannot mandate trust.
 Any attempts to do so will produce the exact opposite!

 Therefore, growing from the bottom up is typically the correct strategy.
 The best time to begin broad adoption comes when multiple core teams in the organization have experienced success and stand prepared to empower and equip other core teams.
 With a legacy of successes behind them, they can adopt a "show, don't tell" approach when discussing their results.
-As pockets of trust, clarity and empowerment reach critical mass, the organization may be ready for broader adoption at an accelerated pace.{% include fnref.html x=4 %}
+As pockets of trust, clarity and empowerment reach critical mass, the organization may be ready for broader adoption at an accelerated pace.[^4]

 **Effective leaders form core teams that build trust and empower each other as well as those they have opportunity to influence and lead.**